 Following testing of the first physical prototype and feedback from Dr. Henak, a second design as shown in Figure 6 was created to address the previously listed shortcomings.
-This design elongated all frame rods by 1⁄4" to prevent collisions between bones and samples.
+This design elongated all frame rods by 1/4" to prevent collisions between bones and samples.
 The semicircular bone attachment slots were replaced with 14 mm square slots for the insertion of magnets.
 Magnets are glued into these slots as well as identical slots present on the inferior and superior faces of the tibia and femur models, respectively.
 This allows for easier attachment and orientation of the bones due to the attraction and polarity of the magnets.
 To facilitate the insertion of the bones and samples into the model, the femur enclosure was redesigned to include a removable plate located at the top of the model as shown in Figure 6.
-Removal of this plate allows for the user to insert the tibia at the bottom of the model and magnetically attach the femur model to the plate.
-To seal the model, the user will insert the removable plate with the femur attached until flush with the rest of the enclosure.
-Preliminary testing of this insertion method has returned positive feedback from users relating to ease of insertion and insertion time.
+Removal of this plate allows for the user to insert the tibia at the bottom of the model and magnetically attach the femur attached until flush with the rest of the enclosure.
+Preliminary testing of this insertion time.
 This prototype was 3D printed using Tough PLA at 60% infill, dramatically increasing the strength of the frame rods compared to the previous prototype.